Auto Insurance Claim Advice

 If they cannot show any of the above, the insurance company will have a hard time proving that you had prior damage.
 Their evidence must be conclusive and it must be documented in writing.

-However, If they have a recorded statement, it would be enough evidence.
+However, if they have a recorded statement, it would be enough evidence.

 Prior damage claims are also complicated because if prior damage exists, that prior damage must be evaluated.

 In many occasions, an adjuster can look at your door and determine the “new” damage from the prior damage.
-However, in situation where prior damage is aggravated (you had prior damage to the driver door and it was hit again), the evaluation of the “new” damage can be very difficult.
+However, in situations where prior damage is aggravated (you had prior damage to the driver door and it was hit again), the evaluation of the “new” damage can be very difficult.

 You can argue and try to settle with the insurance company for a reduced percentage.
-For example, if the cost to repair the door is $700, then you can ask for a reduction of %5, %10, or %15.
+For example, if the cost to repair the door is $700, you can ask for a reduction of %5, %10, or %15.
 Here is where your negotiation skills will come into play.

-Remember it is a negotiation and the insurance company must work with you.
+Remember, it is a negotiation and the insurance company must work with you.

 1. Insurance Vehicle Repairs